If you need help accessing our website, call 855-698-9991

 Bariatric Surgery for Obesity

-Doctors at NYU Langone’s Weight Management Program located in Manhattan and Brooklyn may recommend bariatric, or weight loss, surgery to people with severe obesity.
-According to the latest NIH guidelines, bariatric surgery may be recommended to individuals with a body mass index (BMI) greater than 35 regardless of the presence or absence of weight related illnesses.
-Individuals who have a BMI of 30-34.9 and a medical condition associated with weight, such as type 2 diabetes, high blood pressure, coronary artery disease, obstructive sleep apnea, hyperlipidemia, or nonalcoholic fatty liver disease are also candidates for these life changing procedures.
+According to the latest clinical guidelines, bariatric surgery may be recommended to individuals with a body mass index (BMI) greater than 35 regardless of the presence or absence of weight-related illnesses.
+People who have a BMI of 30-34.9 and a medical condition associated with weight, such as type 2 diabetes, high blood pressure, coronary artery disease, obstructive sleep apnea, high cholesterol, or nonalcoholic fatty liver disease are also candidates for these life changing procedures.

 Schedule an Appointment